Current Initiatives and Future Developments

 - The Moor – this retail area is undergoing significant changes over the next few years with the first phase of a long term redevelopment plan.
 Sheffield City Council will develop a high quality public realm at the Moor Head in 2012 and start onsite with a new £17m purpose built indoor market open by Christmas 2013.
 In addition, Scottish Widows Investment Partnership, with their partner Ashcroft, have secured planning permission to redevelop a 55,000 sq ft retail block at the junction with Furnival Gate.

-- Sevenstone (The New Retail Quarter) – is the creation of a new retail area in the city centre in and around Barkers Pool/Cambridge Street, combining new and refurbished buildings and new streets.
+- New Retail Quarter (previously Sevenstone) – is the creation of a new retail area in the city centre in and around Barkers Pool/Cambridge Street, combining new and refurbished buildings and new streets.

 - High Speed Rail - The Department for Transport (DfT) has announced the new High Speed Rail (HSR) network will serve the Sheffield City Region.
 The DfT confirmed that a station will be built in Sheffield as part of the second phase of HSR.
 By linking the Leeds City Region, the Sheffield City Region and the East Midlands, high speed rail will connect an area of 6.7 million people and journeys from Sheffield to London will reduce from 2hrs 7mins to 1hr 15 mins.